-We are piloting the model on a small scale with a group of five members from community-based organizations who comprise the first team spearheading a 3-20kW solar project.
+We are working with a group of five members from community-based organizations.
 The group is gathering around food in a fun, social atmosphere while working to choose a site and grow interest in the community to support the project.
 The pilot cohort members are:

 - Franki Betty, People of Color Sustainable Housing Network

 - YaVette Holt, Bay Area Organization of Black Owned Businesses

 - Angela Scott, Communities for a Better Environment

 - Jessica Tovar, East Bay Clean Power Alliance/Local Clean Energy Alliance

 Subin DeVar directs the Sustainable Economies Law Center's Community Renewable Energy Program, engaging in outreach and advocacy to transition communities away from fossil fuel-based energy, without using predominant business models that result in widening gaps between the rich and poor.
 He works to break down legal barriers to community-owned renewable energy through policy advocacy, public education, and developing new legal models.